natterstefan/react-trello-multiboard/README.md

 * :memo: flexible multiboard configuration (eg. select multiple lists to display from multiple boards)
 * :office: optimised teamwork experience, (eg. send deeplinks to your colleagues with their stories already filtered)
+* :door: add private (accessible only to invited members of the Board) and public Trello boards
 * :lock: your data stays secure in your browser and is not shared with others
 * :hammer: built with awesome technologies, like: [react 16.x](https://github.com/facebook/react), [react-router-dom](https://github.com/ReactTraining/react-router/tree/master/packages/react-router-dom),